- Australian pull ups are also called inverted rows, bodyweight rows and Australian rows.

 There are two categories of muscles that are hit by this exercise, the prime movers and the supporting muscles.
 We will be focusing on the prime movers, as they receive the largest dose of tension out of the two.

 Primary Muscles Worked

-The main muscles that you work on through the inverted rows are the lats, the middle and lower traps, the core, and the biceps.
+The main muscles that you work on through the Australian pull-up are:

 Although grip variations allow you to hit the arms more, the Australian pull-up is mainly focused on the back.
 Because of important differences in mechanics and technique, the overhand and underhand grips work the back in distinct ways.